For teachers

 Word Search Generator

-Paste your unit's vocabulary, get a custom word search puzzle.
-Print for paper, or play in the browser by click-dragging across letters.
+Paste your unit's vocabulary and get a custom word-search puzzle.
+Print it for paper, or play it in the browser by dragging across the letters.

 Open the tool →